-A property can have one of many different types of bindings, for example it can have a Tag or an Expression binding.
+A property can have many different types of bindings, for example it can have a Tag or an Expression binding.
 Instead of setting a label statically, the text might change based on a PLC value or on-screen selection.
-There are many ways to bind your components to show values from PLCs, databases, other components, or user input.
+There many ways to bind your components to show values from PLCs, databases, other components, or user input.
 You can even bind some or all of the properties on each component.
 You can bind component values using:

-- Tag binds a property directly to a Tag property (typically the value) which sets up a Tag subscription for that Tag, and every time the chosen Tag property changes, the binding is evaluated, and pushes the new value into the bound property.
+- Tag - binds a property directly to a Tag which sets up a Tag subscription for that Tag, and every time the chosen property changes, the binding is evaluated, and pushes the new value into the inbound property.

-- Indirect Tag is similar to the standard Tag binding except that you can introduce any number of indirect parameters to build a tag path dynamically in the runtime.
+- Indirect Tag - similar to the standard tag binding except that you can introduce any number of indirect parameters to build a tag path dynamically in the runtime.

-- Tag History is used for Dataset type properties.
+- Tag History - used for Dataset type properties.
 It runs a query against the Tag Historian.

 - Expression - is the most powerful type of property binding.
 It uses simple expression language to calculate a value which can involve lots of dynamic data.

 Every component that you put on the screen has various properties that change the component's appearance and behavior.
-To make components do something useful, like display dynamic information or control a device register, you configure bindings on the component.
-It's the bindings that brings your components to life and have them do useful things.
-Components can be configured to do just about anything using bindings.
-To set up a binding on a property, simply click the Bindingicon to the right of the property in the Property Editor.
+To make components do something useful, like display dynamic information or control a device register, you configure property bindings on the component.
+It's the Property binding that brings your components to life and have them do useful things.
+Components can be configured to do just about anything using property bindings.

-In this image, bindings were set to make these random components do something.
-You can quickly view dependencies to determine what is linked to what.
+In this screenshot, property bindings were set to make these random components do something.
+In the Designer, you can quickly view dependencies to determine what is linked to what.
 As shown below, a line is drawn from the Slider to the Tank letting you know the Tank is bound to the Slider.
 You can graphically see what components are bound to each other by using the View > Dependencies > Show All command.

-While there are quite a few different binding types, they fall into two broad categories: event-based and polling.
+While there are quite a few different binding types, they all boil down into two broad categories: event-based and polling.
 Some complex bindings can span both categories.